 - This RSS feed URL is deprecated

-- Marcus Peters is never, ever leaving the Kansas City Chiefs ever - Arrowhead Addict
+- The best Kansas City Chiefs to ever wear the uniform: No. 19 - Arrowhead Addict